 In the middle, you will see icons of triggered alerts.
 Tapping those would reveal the exact time an alert occurred (and ended) and let you dismiss the alert, and remove the icon from the status bar

 To the far right, current time is shown, and the Settings button to enter the settings menu, where you can change all the applications settings

 Follow the on screen instructions which appear as a popup when you first launch the application.
+The app was meant to be used with this type from the start.
 If you have dismissed the popup and set it to not show again, you can find it by tapping settings in the bottom right corner, go the about tab, and press Show welcome popup

 Getting into the applications settings is done by tapping on the Settings button / text in Row 3 to the far right just beside the clock.